phidn/the-magic-habit/memory-bank/progress.md

 - ✅ Implemented virtualized lists for large criteria sets

 ### Bug Fixes
+- ✅ Fixed multi-criteria check-ins not showing correctly in the heatmap
+- ✅ Resolved null pointer issues with is_done checks
 - ✅ Fixed validation issues in criteria form
 - ✅ Resolved race conditions in criteria updates
 - ✅ Fixed memory leaks in complex form components